koheimiya/checkpoint/README.md

 ### Built-in properties/methods
-Below is the list of the built-in properties/methods of `TaskBase`.
+Below is the list of the built-in properties/methods of `Task`.
 Do not override these attributes in the subclass.

 | Name | Owner | Type | Description |
 |--|--|--|--|